|

 (* contribute equally)

-In this paper, we introduces a new method for compressing convolutional neural networks (CNNs) based on spatial-wise low-rank decomposition (SLR).
+In this paper, we introduce a new method for compressing convolutional neural networks (CNNs) based on spatial-wise low-rank decomposition (SLR).
 The method preserves the higher-order structure of the filter weights and exploits their local low-rankness in different spatial resolutions, which can be implemented as a 1x1 convolution layer and achieves significant reductions in model size and computation cost with minimal accuracy loss.
 The paper shows the superior performance of the method over state-of-the-art low-rank compression methods and network pruning methods on several popular CNNs and datasets.

 Best Project (1/96) in "Optimization Method Course Project"